OnSite Employer Testing logo — on-site and mobile employer drug and alcohol testing services

 Healthcare & senior living

-Hospitals, clinics, senior living operators, and related employers often run workplace drug and alcohol programs for non-patient-facing roles—think facilities, environmental services, dietary, transport, administrative, and corporate support—not for diagnosing or treating patients.
-Collections still need privacy, calm communication, and paperwork that matches your policy and occupational-health partners.
+Hospitals, clinics, senior living operators, and related employers run workplace drug and alcohol testing for non-patient-facing roles—facilities, environmental services, dietary, transport, administrative, and corporate support—not for diagnosing or treating patients.
+You still need calm donor communication, discreet staging, and paperwork that matches occupational-health partners and your policy.

-Programs vary widely: some organizations are almost entirely non-DOT; others employ drivers or other safety-sensitive staff under DOT rules while the rest of the workforce sits under a separate policy.
-Intake should separate those paths so the correct specimen, forms, and chain-of-custody steps are used the first time.
+Some organizations are almost entirely Non-DOT drug testing; others employ drivers or other safety-sensitive staff under DOT drug testing while everyone else sits under a separate handbook path.
+Intake should separate those routes so the right specimen type, forms, and custody steps are used the first time—see DOT vs non-DOT drug testing when routing is unclear.

-We coordinate with the authorization and lab routing your third-party administrator or occupational health team provides.
-If a scenario touches licensing boards, peer review, or collective bargaining, resolve those requirements with counsel before collection day—we execute the collection and custody side once the order is clear.
+We follow the authorization and lab routing your third-party administrator or occupational-health team provides.
+If licensing boards, peer review, or collective bargaining affect who can be tested or how, align that with counsel before we arrive—we execute the visit once the order matches your written program.

 Professional services

-Law, accounting, consulting, technology, and corporate headquarters employers usually rely on handbook-driven, non-DOT testing: pre-employment, random or pool programs where state law allows, reasonable suspicion, and post-accident rules written with counsel.
-The emphasis is discreet execution—candidates and employees should meet a trained collector in a private conference room or quiet suite, not a crowded retail clinic.
+Law, accounting, consulting, technology, and headquarters employers usually run handbook-driven Non-DOT drug testing: pre-employment for hires and contractors, Random testing programs where state law allows, Reasonable suspicion testing after documented concerns, and Post-accident drug testing rules counsel has approved.
+The typical ask is a collector in a conference room or quiet suite—not a crowded retail clinic between client calls.

-Policy clarity matters as much as logistics.
-Supervisors should know how to document referrals, who authorizes a test, and which matrix your program uses (urine, oral fluid, hair in narrow cases, breath alcohol when policy allows).
-We follow the order and specimen instructions your administrator supplies—if something in the field does not match the written program, we escalate before sealing the wrong package.
+Supervisors should know how to document referrals, who authorizes a test, and which specimen type the program uses—urine, oral fluid in select cases, hair only where explicitly authorized, and Breath alcohol testing when policy allows.
+We follow the order your administrator supplies; if the field setup does not match the written program, we pause before sealing the wrong package.

-Executive or sensitive escalations sometimes add alcohol testing, specialized panels, or observe stricter chain-of-custody handling.
-Share those nuances during quoting so we can assign collectors with the right experience and confirm site access, witness rules, and result routing with your HR or legal stakeholders.
+Sensitive escalations may add alcohol coverage, expanded panels, or stricter handling.
+Share those details when you request coverage so we can match collector experience, site access, witness rules, and result routing with HR or legal stakeholders.

 Tell us where your people work